Home » DIY » How to Refinish Wood Cabinets with Gel Stain

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

-Staining Wood Cabinets
+About Staining Cabinets

+Have you ever stained wood before?
 It sounds like a daunting process but it’s so easy to do, and even simpler using General Finishes Gel Stain.

+This type of wood stain applies a deep, rich color that an oil-based stain does not achieve.
 When we renovated the kitchen a few years ago, I struggled with how to refinish the vent hood.
+It was such a beautiful piece but it looked so bland in my farmhouse kitchen.

 I planned to paint the hood vent with a soft white chalk paint like the wood cabinets, but wanted it to stand out from the rest of the cabinetry.
+So I ultimately decided to stain it.

 There are so many different types of cabinet finishes available today.
 Which one you choose is personal to the look you want to achieve.
+Since I wanted the hood vent to be the focal point, I decided to go with General Finishes Gel Stain in Antique Walnut.

 country kitchen with hood vent before renovation with chalk paint and gel stain